greg-js/arch-wiki-md-repo/wiki/_content/Belgian eID card reader.md

 ## Installation

 Install the [eid-mw](https://aur.archlinux.org/packages/eid-mw/) package. [eid-viewer](https://aur.archlinux.org/packages/eid-viewer/) is useful to verify a functional setup, before trying to read an eid from within a browser.
+Before installation, import the (continuous build) keys from [[[1]](http://files.eid.belgium.be/).
+See [makepkg#Signature checking](/index.php/Makepkg#Signature_checking "Makepkg").

 As a driver for the card reader hardware is required, install the [ccid](https://www.archlinux.org/packages/?name=ccid) package.
 In some cases, [acsccid](https://aur.archlinux.org/packages/acsccid/) is needed instead.

 After installing the right driver, [start](/index.php/Start "Start") and enable the `pcscd` service.

-### Import public keys

-To install [eid-mw](https://aur.archlinux.org/packages/eid-mw/), you will need to import the public keys listed [here](http://files.eid.belgium.be/%7C), i.e. each (or at least the continuous build key) of the `*.asc` files, like so:

- `# gpg --import *.asc `

 ## Usage